streamnative/mop/README.md

 ## MoP Features

-MoP currently support QoS0 and QoS1 message semantics， for QoS2, it is not supported yet.
+MoP currently support sending QoS0 and QoS1 message， for QoS2, it is not supported yet.

 ### Supported MQTT5 Features